-This certificate has been revised effective July 1, 2009.
-Students who formally registered in the certificate prior to July 1, 2009, must complete the program requirements in effect at the time they registered.
+The Certificate in Information Systems Development will not be accepting any new registrants.
+The certificate has been discontinued effective Fall 2011.
+Students formally registered in the certificate prior to June 30, 2011, must complete the program requirements in effect at the time they registered.
+For further information, please contact the Business area at 416.979,5035.